Follow the farm

 - For your own safety, please pick only from the designated areas.
-Picking locations change and today’s location may be very different from where you last picked.
+Picking locations change and todays location may be very different from where you last picked.
 When fields are closed this is for very real Health and Safety reasons.
-High pressure irrigation systems and moving farm machinery are often in operation in closed areas.
+High pressure irrigation systems, shooting and pest control and moving farm machinery are often in operation in closed areas.

 - Please only pick ripe fruit!
 Unripe fruit will not continue to ripen!
 Picking unripe crops is a waste of both our crop and your money.
 Flowering crops may not be picked!